I think a lot of people are confused about “What is ‘Agile'” and the importance of Agile to project managers:

-- To some people it means just developing software faster,
+- It means just developing software faster, or

-- To some people, it means creating a more people-oriented project environment,
+- It means creating a more people-oriented project environment,

 - To others, it means making the project management process a lot more efficient by streamlining the whole process and eliminating unnecessary documentation